- Subtopic

 - A 25% or greater reduction of time devoted to the project by the approved project director (PD) or principal investigator (PI) or other named Key Personnel

-- Any change (addition or removal) in a Key Person specified in the application or the Federal award
+- Any change (addition or removal) in Key Personnel specified in the application or the Federal award

 - Disengagement of PD/PI for 3 months or more (this includes leaves of absence, sabbatical, flexible work arrangements (FWA), or any outside appointment that reduces the investigator’s total available time at Duke to conduct research)